GNU GRUB: Booting

-When a computer is turned on, its BIOS finds the primary bootable device (usually the computer's hard disk) and runs the initial bootstrap program from the master boot record (MBR).
+When an IBM PC compatible computer with a BIOS is turned on, the BIOS finds the primary bootable device (usually the computer's hard disk) and runs the initial bootstrap program from the master boot record (MBR).
 The MBR is the first sector of the hard disk.
 This bootstrap program must be small because it has to fit in a single sector.
 For a long time, the size of a sector has been 512 bytes.
 Since 2009 there are hard disks available with a sector size of 4096 bytes, called Advanced Format disks, but as of October 2013, such hard disks are still accessed in 512-byte sectors, using the 512e emulation.

 The legacy MBR partition table supports a maximum of four partitions and occupies 64 bytes, combined.
 Together with the optional disk signature (four bytes) and disk timestamp (six bytes), this leaves between 434 and 446 bytes available for the machine code of a boot loader.
 Although such a small space can be sufficient for very simple boot loaders, it is not big enough to contain a boot loader supporting complex and multiple file systems, menu-driven selection of boot choices, etc. Boot loaders with bigger footprints are therefore split into pieces, where the smallest piece fits in the MBR, while one or more larger pieces are stored in other locations such as empty sectors between the MBR and the first partition.
 The code in the MBR then does little more than starting the second part.

 The purpose of the remaining part(s) of the boot loader is to actually boot an operating system by configuring it and starting the kernel.
 Kernels are in most cases stored as files residing on appropriate file systems, but the concept of a file system is unknown to the BIOS.
 Thus, in BIOS-based systems, the duty of a boot loader is to access the content of those files, so it can be loaded into the RAM and executed.